+Sydney CBD

-Sydney CBD Brisbane CBD Sydney CBD is a friendly, multicultural area of Sydney.
+Sydney CBD is a friendly, multicultural area of Sydney.
 The Institute is centrally located, close to Sydney CBD shopping areas and a number of cafés and restaurants.
-Brisbane CBD is a friendly, relaxed and multicultural area.
-The Institute is centrally located a three minutes' walk away from Central Station and close to Brisbane CBD shopping areas and a number of cafés and restaurants.

 The Institute is only a 10-minute bus ride from Sydney Opera House, where you can enjoy the famous Australian culture and sunshine!
 You'll also have quick and easy access to Sydney's Darling Harbour and other popular locations via bus, train and light rail from Central Station.
-The Institute is only a 20-minute ferry ride from Southbank, Brisbane's cultural, educational and recreational precinct where you can enjoy great entertainment, restaurants and sunshine!